mozilla/fxa/packages/fxa-auth-server/docs/api.md

 by the following errors
 (this is not an exhaustive list):

+* `code: 400, errno: 102`:
+  Unknown account

 * `code: 400, errno: 103`:
   Incorrect password

+* `code: 400, errno: 125`:
+  The request was blocked for security reasons

+* `code: 400, errno: 127`:
+  Invalid unblock code

+* `code: 400, errno: 142`:
+  Sign in with this email type is not currently supported

+* `code: 400, errno: 149`:
+  This email can not currently be used to login

 #### GET /account/status